On-site food options at Les Cornières with several partners.

 Le Bastide Restaurant: 05 53 68 38 59

-A dance floor will allow those who wish to combine music and dancing.
+A dance floor on the Citadel esplanade will allow those who wish to combine music and dancing.

 Puym'Jazz